Course FAQs

 - Both the IQN theory course and the OSCE prep course include 6 months of access.
 If you need an extension, email info@kiwinurseacademy.co.nz and we will help.

-- The NCNZ OSCE (Objective Structured Clinical Examination) is an in-person clinical competence assessment held in Christchurch at the Nurse Maude Simulation and Assessment Centre.
-It assesses communication, clinical reasoning, patient safety, and professional practice across simulated stations.
+- The NCNZ OSCE (Objective Structured Clinical Examination) is an in-person clinical competence assessment for candidates whose NCNZ pathway includes competence assessment.
+It is held in Christchurch at the Nurse Maude Simulation and Assessment Centre and assesses communication, clinical reasoning, patient safety, and professional practice across simulated stations.

 - Our OSCE Prep Course is guided online OSCE preparation focused on communication-based stations.
 It includes virtual patient practice, structured review, feedback on common pitfalls, and NZ-context preparation for timing, patient interaction, and flow.